rorrim-rorrim/eden-alt/docs/user/Architectures.md

 Windows/riscv64 doesn't exist, and may never (until corporate greed no longer consumes Microsoft).

 Android/riscv64 is interesting.
 While support for it may be added if and when RISC-V phones/handhelds ever go mainstream, arm64 devices will always be preferred due to NCE.

+Only Fedora/riscv64 has been tested, but in theory, every riscv64 distribution that has *at least* the standard build tools, Qt, FFmpeg, and SDL2 should work.

 ## Other